 Cloudlet pools are collections of cloudlets that are defined on a per-regional basis.
 As an Operator, you may set up a pool membership where only users within the organization associated with the cloudlet pool can access the cloudlets defined for that particular pool.
 Setting up a cloudlet pool is useful in cases where you need to segment your private (enterprise) cloudlets from your public cloudlets.
 Cloudlet pools may also be used to isolate cloudlets in the production phase of development and, therefore, will only be available for internal use.
 Here are some general guidelines to keep in mind when creating cloudlet pools.

-As an Operator, you must own the cloudlets if you wish to add them to a cloudlet pool.
+As an Operator, you must own the cloudlets if you wish to add Developers to a cloudlet pool.

 If a cloudlet is not part of a pool, it's considered a public cloudlet.